I can’t ask her out until….

 Drew Carey and Jim Carrey – Comedians – Depression

-Winston Churchill – Prime Minister of England – Bipolar
+Winston Churchill – Prime Minister of England –

 Ernest Hemingway – Author - Depression

-Billy Joel – Singer, Songwriter, Composer, Pianist – Depression
+Billy Joel – Singer, Songwriter, Composer, Pianist –

 Winona Ryder – Panic Attacks